Baseball, Basketball, Boxing, Football - American, Gymnastics, Physical Education, Soccer, Sports Parenting, Tennis, Volleyball

 How do we behave with our own children?

 We try to avoid our kids' mistakes, protecting them from the unknown, anticipating problems, and not letting them experience life.
 I have a weird statement here to make: Mistakes are healthy.
 Yes, you read well.
 Mistakes are healthy.
 They let them grow and find ways to improve.
-They make our kids think about ways to improve and how to tack things.
-The person who makes an error is the one who tried, no matter what tried to become better, to achieve something stepping out of their comfort zone.
+They make our kids think about ways to improve and how to tackle things.
+The person who makes an error is the one who tried, no matter what to become better, to achieve something, stepping out of their comfort zone.
 We experience failure when we quit.
 Michael Jordan says that you get used to it when you quit once.
 Winners never quit; winners always try.

 So, we must create spaces and conditions for our kids to make decisions outside the court.
 How will they perform in a sport if they aren't familiar with decision-making?
 Sports are about fast choices, plenty of them, and the results are on time.
 Remember, adversity is the best teacher.